harshita8991/KEYWORDS/README.md

 ---
 **36.Loki-**

-Loki is an open-source log aggregation system developed by Grafana Labs, designed to work seamlessly with the Grafana observability platform.
-It provides a way to collect, store, and query logs from various sources, making it easier to analyze and troubleshoot issues within applications and infrastructure.
+Loki is an open-source infrastructure stack that combines linux,openstack ,kubernetesand other technologies to run cloud infrastructure.
+LOKI bridge the gap between traditional and cloud infrastructure.

 ---
 **37.Kivy-**